Adman/school/ai/project/README.md

 ### First runs

-The first runs with 6000 generations, 30 individuals per generation, elitarism turned off and every mutation had `0.1% * 0.5` chance to occur.
+The first runs were done with 6000 generations, 30 individuals per generation, elitarism turned off and every mutation had `0.1% * 0.5` chance to occur.
 The hunter was able to find at most 3 treasures.